Patsy Ramsey: Background

-Ramsey was born in Parkersburg, West Virginia, the daughter of Nedra Ellen Ann (née Rymer) and Donald Ray Paugh, an engineer and manager at Union Carbide.
+Patricia Ann Paugh was born on December 29, 1956, in Parkersburg, West Virginia, the daughter of Nedra Ellen Ann (née Rymer) and Donald Ray Paugh, an engineer and manager at Union Carbide.
 She graduated from Parkersburg High School in 1975.
 She attended West Virginia University, where she belonged to the Alpha Xi Delta sorority, and from which she graduated with a B.A. in journalism in 1978.

-She won the Miss West Virginia beauty title in 1977.
-Her sister, Pamela Ellen Paugh, won the Miss West Virginia title at age 24 in 1980.
+She won Miss West Virginia in 1977.
+Her sister, Pamela Ellen Paugh, won Miss West Virginia at age 24 in 1980.

 Patsy was 23 when she married businessman John Ramsey on November 5, 1980.
-He had three children from his first marriage to Lucinda Pasch from 1966 to 1978, which had ended in divorce.
+He had three children from his first marriage to Lucinda Pasch from 1966 to 1978, which ended in divorce.

 Patsy and John's son, Burke Ramsey, was born on January 27, 1987.
 She gave birth to their second child, daughter JonBenét, on August 6, 1990, in Atlanta.
 The family moved to Boulder, Colorado in 1991 for her husband's business.
 Starting from when her daughter was young, Patsy entered her in children's beauty contests, and she won some titles before the age of six.

 JonBenét's death

 On the morning after Christmas Day 1996, Patsy telephoned the police at 5:52 a.m.
-MST, stating that JonBenét was missing and that a lengthy ransom note had been left claiming that she had been kidnapped, demanding $118,000 for her return; seven hours after Patsy contacted authorities, JonBenét's body was found in an isolated area of the Ramseys' basement.
+MST, stating that JonBenét was missing and that a lengthy ransom note had been left claiming that she had been kidnapped, demanding $118,000 for her return.
+Seven hours after Patsy contacted authorities, JonBenét's body was found in an isolated area of the Ramseys' basement.
 She had been killed by strangulation and a blow to the head.
-After the homicide of JonBenét was discovered, Boulder law enforcement officials declared that Patsy and her husband were "under an umbrella of suspicion" because of their possible involvement in the crime.
+Afterwards, Boulder law enforcement officials declared that Patsy and her husband were "under an umbrella of suspicion" because of their possible involvement in the crime.
 The couple spent the next 10 years defending themselves against the allegations by insisting that an intruder killed their daughter.

-A grand jury voted in 1999 to indict the parents on charges of child abuse resulting in death, but Boulder District Attorney Alex Hunter did not sign the indictment.
+In 1999, a grand jury voted to indict the parents on charges of child abuse resulting in death.
+Boulder District Attorney Alex Hunter did not sign the indictment.
 Multiple sources, including members of the grand jury, have confirmed to the Daily Camera that Hunter refused to sign the indictment because he did not think there was sufficient evidence to prove the case beyond a reasonable doubt.

 At around the same time, Lou Smit, a homicide detective who had been brought in to solve the case, opined that the Ramseys had been unfairly targeted, and that an intruder was likely responsible for the murder and its staging.